In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Hazardous waste is unused or leftover portions of products containing toxic chemicals used around the home.
 Products labeled Caution, Warning, Danger, Poison, Toxic, Flammable, or Corrosive are considered hazardous.

-Residents can properly dispose of household toxic items at no cost at the Environmental Collection Center located at EDCO Recycling & Transfer in Signal Hill.
+Residents can properly dispose of household toxic items at no cost at the Environmental Collection Center at EDCO Recycling & Transfer in Signal Hill.

-Open the 2nd and 4th Saturday of each month from 9 a.m. to 2 p.m. (closed on January 23, 2021, February 13, 2021, April 10, 2021, July 10, 2021, September 11, 2021, November 27, 2021, and December 25, 2021).
+Open the 2nd and 4th Saturdays of each month from 9 a.m. to 2 p.m. (closed the following holiday weekends: May 24, 2025, October 11, 2025 and December 27, 2025).

 2755 California Avenue